 In 2016, Nexstar’s Founder, Chairman and CEO, Perry Sook, established the company’s “Founder’s Day of Caring.”
 Every year, during the third week of June, employees in each of Nexstar’s 116 television markets are given paid time-off to do volunteer work with non-profit organizations and public service agencies in their local community.
 The idea is to enable our employees to make a personal commitment to make the community a better place for everyone.

-You can see a list of some of the non-profit and public service organizations we’ve helped below; the list is long and we’re proud of it—from Habitat for Humanity to the American Red Cross to Meals on Wheels.
+You can see a list of some of the non-profit and public service organizations we’ve helped below; the list is long and we’re proud of it.
 The mission is to give back and give help where it is needed most.
 And we ask our television stations to cover our efforts in the hopes of inspiring our viewers, partners and advertisers to help, too.
-In 2022, more than 4,200 Nexstar employees volunteered nearly 17,000 hours of service at 210 charitable organizations.